drPinzonISAK/CS2022/unit1.md

-# Unit 1: A electronic hardware store
+# Unit 1: An Electronic Hardware Store

 ## Criteria A: Planning